VASR: Variance-Aware Systematic Resampling for Reward-Guided Diffusion: Experiments

 \section{Experiments}

-We present the main empirical results of the paper in this section, evaluating \textsc{FVD} across two settings of increasing complexity.
-We begin with class-conditional posterior sampling on MNIST and CIFAR-10, and then move to large-scale text-to-image generation using Stable Diffusion as the base model.
-Unless stated otherwise, all results are averaged over five random seeds.
-For the exponential potential family in Eq.~\eqref{eq:our_potential}, the alignment parameter used by \textsc{FVD} is simply $\lambda$.
-We set $\lambda = 1.0$ across all methods for fair comparison; when adaptive updates are enabled, this value denotes the initialization.
+We present the main empirical results, evaluating \textsc{VASR} across two settings of increasing complexity.
+We first consider class-conditional posterior sampling on MNIST and CIFAR-10 using \textsc{VASR}, and then large-scale text-to-image generation with Stable Diffusion, where we use the \textsc{VASR-Max} variant (Section~\ref{sec:method}).
+Unless stated otherwise, results are averaged over five random seeds, with $\lambda = 1.0$ for all methods.
+We conduct all experiments on 4 NVIDIA GH200 GPUs.